 The purpose of the program is to provide spouses help while they pursue higher education in the form of licenses, associates degrees, certifications, or other credentials that will help them pursue careers in a variety of fields that offer high demand and growth.

-Of all the institutions approved to accept the MyCAA scholarship, MedCerts is an ideal program for the military lifestyle and a consistently valued option for loved ones living with servicemembers.
+Of all the institutions approved to accept the MyCAA scholarship, MedCerts offers ideal online certification programs for the military lifestyle and a consistently valued option for loved ones living with servicemembers.
 MedCerts programs feature 100% portable online training (for easy access from anywhere) toward nationally-recognized certifications in a variety of high-demand industries including information technology (IT) and healthcare.

 If you are a military spouse or your training is provided through the Workforce Innovation and Opportunity Act (WIOA), you may be eligible for financial assistance to cover all or some of your tuition.

 Information technology is one of the most portable career fields out there....